"FGLER"(we pronounce it "flagler") stands for "Florida-Georgia Lutheran Early Response", which is the name of our organization.

 No. FGLER is not a membership organization.
 We welcome the voluntary participation of anyone who believes what we believe, supports our mission, and has a desire to proclaim the love of Jesus Christ through serving others after a disaster.

 FGLER is affiliated with the Lutheran Church - Missouri Synod (LCMS), a large Bible-based protestant denomination.
-We partner with the LCMS Florida-Georgia and SELC District, who oversee the churches in Florida and Georgia.
-Within the LCMS, we also partner with LCMS Disaster Response, which provides overall oversight, training, and resources for disaster response.
+We partner with the LCMS Florida-Georgia, SELC and English Districts, who oversee the churches in Florida and Georgia.
+Within the LCMS, we also partner with LCMS Disaster Response, which provides overall oversight, training, and resources for disaster response, and other LCMS Districts outside of Florida and Georgia.

 While FGLER is associated with Lutheran Church - Missouri Synod (LCMS), and we work with and through our churches, FGLER welcomes participation by anyone who supports our beliefs and mission.
 Our work as an organization is in support of the LCMS proclamation of the Gospel of Jesus Christ, and we are witnesses for Jesus Christ in the midst of disaster.